in-toto/toc/reviews/incubation-in-toto.md

 * Manual code analysis / review by a Maintainer for each included piece of code
 * [Security assessment](https://github.com/cncf/sig-security/blob/master/assessments/projects/in-toto/self-assessment.md) by CNCF's SIG-SECURITY
-* A peer-reviewed paper describing the threat model, it's security properties, was published in
+* A peer-reviewed paper describing the threat model, its security properties, was published in
   [USENIX Security '19](https://www.usenix.org/conference/usenixsecurity19/presentation/torres-arias)
 * in-toto's implementation has received the [CII Silver Criteria Badge](https://bestpractices.coreinfrastructure.org/en/projects/1523) for best development practices

-A more elaborated description of these security initiatives, as well as a vulnerability report process is included in the [SECURITY.md](https://github.com/in-toto/in-toto/blob/develop/SECURITY.md) file.
+A more elaborated description of these security initiatives, as well as a vulnerability report process is included [here](https://github.com/in-toto/in-toto#security-issues-and-bugs).